Rotterdam: Early history

-The port of Rotterdam grew slowly but steadily into a port of importance, becoming the seat of one of the six "chambers" of the Vereenigde Oostindische Compagnie (VOC), the Dutch East India Company and one of the five "chambers" of the West-Indische Compagnie (WIC), the Dutch West India Company.
+The port of Rotterdam grew steadily in importance, the new harbours were built, and Rotterdam became the seat of one of the six chambers of the Vereenigde Oostindische Compagnie (VOC), the Dutch East India Company, and one of the five chambers of the West-Indische Compagnie (WIC), the Dutch West India Company.
+In the 17th century, the city grew beyond the fortifications, and by the 1670s, its population was around 30,000.

 The greatest spurt of growth, both in port activity and population, followed the completion of the Nieuwe Waterweg in 1872.
 The city and harbour started to expand on the south bank of the river.
-The Witte Huis or White House skyscraper, inspired by American office buildings and built in 1898 in the French Art Nouveau style, is evidence of Rotterdam's rapid growth and success.
+The Witte Huis, or White House skyscraper, inspired by American office buildings and built in 1898 in the French Art Nouveau style, is evidence of Rotterdam's rapid growth and success.
 When completed, it was the tallest office building in Europe, with a height of 45 m.

 20th century

 Rotterdam centre after the 1940 bombing of Rotterdam.
 The ruined St. Lawrence Church has been restored.